Skip to content

 TAXII collections

-Most of the modern cybersecurity systems such as SIEMs, EDRs, XDRs and even firewalls supports the TAXII protocol which is basically a paginated HTTP STIX feed.
+Most of the modern cybersecurity systems such as SIEMs, EDRs, XDRs and even firewalls support the TAXII protocol which is basically a paginated HTTP STIX feed.
 OpenCTI implements a TAXII 2.1 server with the ability to create as many TAXII collections as needed in Data > Data sharing > TAXII Collections.

 TAXII collections are a sub-selection of the knowledge available in the platform and rely on filters.
 For instance, it is possible to create TAXII collections for pieces of malware with a given label, for indicators with a score greater than n, etc.